 A criminal investigator looks for clues and evidence to determine whether a crime has taken place.
 If a crime has been committed, investigators may look into the background of the accused and try to uncover who committed the crime.
-Police agencies and law enforcement are committed to criminal investigations of every kind, but a growing number of individuals are choosing to launch their own criminal investigations with the help of professional investigators.
+Police agencies and law enforcement are committed to criminal investigations of every kind, but a growing number of individuals are choosing to launch their own criminal investigations with the help of licensed private investigators.

 What is the criminal investigation process?

 - Investigation: The investigation involves establishing that a crime was committed and whether an arrest should be pursued.
 After confirming the crime, the evidence is gathered and a suspect identified.
 If sufficient evidence is gathered, the suspect is arrested.